-Our results of operations may be adversely affected if we fail to obtain, or there are material delays in obtaining, requisite governmental approvals for a significant number of our property developments.
+Our results of operations may be adversely affected if we fail to obtain, or there are material delays in obtaining, requisite governmental approvals for a significant number of our property developments or if the registered capital of our PRC subsidiaries is not paid timely.

 The real estate industry in the PRC is heavily regulated by the PRC government.
 PRC property developers must comply with various requirements mandated by national and local laws and regulations, including the policies and procedures established by local authorities designed for the implementation of such laws and regulations.
 In order to develop and complete a property development, a property developer must obtain various permits, licenses, certificates and other approvals from the relevant administrative authorities at various stages of the property development, including land use rights documents, planning permits, construction permits, pre-sale permits and certificates or confirmation of completion and acceptance.
 Each approval is dependent on the satisfaction of certain conditions.
 There can be no assurance that we will not encounter material delays or other impediments in fulfilling the conditions precedent to the approvals, or that we will be able to adapt ourselves to new laws, regulations or policies that may come into effect from time to time with respect to the real estate industry in general or the particular processes with respect to the granting of the approvals.
 There may also be delays on the part of the administrative bodies in reviewing our applications and granting approvals.
 If we fail to obtain, or encounter material delays in obtaining, the requisite governmental approvals, the schedule of development and sale of our developments could be substantially disrupted which would materially and adversely affect our business, results of operations and financial condition.
+In addition, we are required to fully pay up the registered capital of our PRC subsidiaries within a stipulated timeframe, or otherwise obtain timely extension from the relevant authorities.
+Certain of our PRC subsidiaries are currently seeking such extensions.
+Any failure to obtain timely extensions may materially and adversely affect the operations of the relevant PRC subsidiary and, in turn, our business, results of operations and financial condition.